Avoid Dehydration This Summer: Your Digestive Tract Will Thank You!

 1. Stomach ulcers and acid reflux:

-lack of water, calcium, and magnesium can cause ulcers, gastritis, and acid reflux because the stomach doesn’t have enough water to produce digestive acid.
+Lack of water, calcium, and magnesium can cause ulcers, gastritis, and acid reflux because the stomach doesn’t have enough water to produce digestive acid.
 Studies have shown that drinking water can help limit the serious symptoms of acid reflux by temporarily raising stomach pH.

 2. Constipation: